six-tech/Six.CursorRules/src/dotnet/csharp/csharp-scripting-style.md

 ### Core Philosophy

 C# single file apps (a feature added in `.NET 10`) should be used for simple, single-purpose scripts.
 This way we can keep our entire codebase in c# and avoid the need for several different languages/script types.
 Also, since this is pure .NET, we can leverage the full power of .NET and available libraries.

 ### Requirements

 **- NEVER: Place sensitive information in the generated code (e.g. passwords, API keys, personal information, etc.)**

 - ALWAYS: Use `csharp-coding-style.mdc` as the default style rule.
 This rule extends it.
 - ALWAYS: Use `.NET 10` or later.
 - ALWAYS: Start all scripts with `#!/usr/bin/env dotnet`
-- ALWAYS: Import needed packages with c# single file app importing format: `#:package Spectre.Console@0.49.1`
+- ALWAYS: Import the necessary packages with c# single file app importing format: `#:package Spectre.Console@0.49.1`
 - ALWAYS use `Spectre.Console` library for outputting text to the console.
 - ALWAYS use `CliWrap` library for executing external processes.
+- **DOCUMENTATION REQUIREMENT**: If new code has been added or existing code modified, documentation for that part MUST be added/updated in `docs/src/content/docs/` in the appropriate directory and following the rules specified for documentation writing in `../general/dotnet/docs.mdc`
+- **DOCUMENTATION LOOKUP REQUIREMENT**: Before starting to write any code, the agent should try to find existing documentation in `docs/src/content/docs/` that relates to the task.
+After searching, if there are docs that help, the agent MUST use them to gather additional knowledge and context

 ### Script Organization Patterns

 #### Script Entry Point Structure

 Organize scripts with a clear separation of concerns:

 ```csharp